milvus-io/bootcamp/solutions/chatbot/README.md

 ## Try notebook

 In this [notebook](TUTORIAL.ipynb) we will be going over the code required to perform a chatbot.
-This example uses a BERT to extract features od questions that are then used with Milvus to build a system that can perform the searches.
+This example uses a BERT to extract features of questions that are then used with Milvus to build a system that can perform the searches.

 ## How to deploy